Since the birth of aviation, designers have continuously endeavored to improve the lift to weight ratios of aircrafts.

 An increasingly important innovation in the aerospace industry is the use of composite materials, as these enable designers to overcome the barriers created by using metals.

-omposite materials have played a major role in weight reduction, and hence they are used for both structural applications and components of all spacecraft and aircraft from gliders and hot air balloon gondolas to fighter planes, space shuttle and passenger airliners.
+Composite materials have played a major role in weight reduction, and hence they are used for both structural applications and components of all spacecraft and aircraft from gliders and hot air balloon gondolas to fighter planes, space shuttle and passenger airliners.

-materials made up of 2 or more phases or constituent parts, predominantly plastics reinforced with carbon fibers.
+Composites are essentially materials made up of 2 or more phases or constituent parts, predominantly plastics reinforced with carbon fibers.

 They can be formed into various shapes to increase their strength and layered with fibers running in a different directions, to allow designers to form structures with unique properties.